jowenthomas/linear-algebra-applications/assets/pages/higher-dimensions-and-linear-regression.md

 In this article, we will try to decouple the word "dimension" from the physical and instead develop a framework where "dimension" means something closer to component or attribute of the whole, each independent of the others and important in its own right.
 In doing so, we will develop a viewpoint of vectors as a way to organize these components and how numerical values in particular instances of these vectors can give us good information if we have the right interpretations in place.
 In addition, we will use some basic linear regression ideas in an attempt to deepen our intuition about the broader interplay of all of these components.

 Specifically, we will look at the price of wine as it relates to a number of factors.
-This work was originally done by <a>Orley C. Ashenfelter</a>, and we will work with data as presented by the course <a>The Analytics Edge</a>, available on edX.  <a>This short video</a> provides some context for why Ashenfelter performed his research.
+This work was originally done by <a href="https://irs.princeton.edu/people/orley-c-ashenfelter" target="_blank">Orley C. Ashenfelter</a>, and we will work with data as presented by the course <a href="https://www.edx.org/course/the-analytics-edge" target="_blank">The Analytics Edge</a>, available on edX.  <a href="https://www.youtube.com/watch?v=vI3envXmyDs" target="_blank">This short video</a> provides some context for why Ashenfelter performed his research.

 <h2>2-Dimensional Vectors</h2>
 Let's begin by comparing the price of wine and the average growing temperature in the season the grapes were grown (AGST).
 This means for some bottle of wine, we have two pieces of information, and it is very natural to represent these as an ordered pair: